 5. We can no longer work for the man.

 We finally quit that secure job, and our family and friends lose it.
 They’re sure we’ll be homeless; and if we share our family and friend’s beliefs, we will be.

 We’ve lost our ability to play the master-slave game.
 That is a cause for celebration.
 But it often doesn’t feel like a celebration if we’re surrounded by people who remind us that our future home will be the sidewalk on Main Street.
 Don’t worry.
 They are just showing us some of our fears that we still unconsciously believe.
 Notice that none of the things they say feel good. so they are not true.
 A belief will leave when you no longer believe it.
 It needs your attention to thrive.

 Our desires show up and pull us forward so that we can see our beliefs and let them go.
+But letting go takes time, so we might need to have what I refer to as a bridge job that is easy and allows us to let go until we fully remember our Self.
 We are not meant to struggle to fulfill our dreams.
 We are not meant to work to make another rich.
 It is not virtuous to work hard in a job we hate.
 Our work was meant to be a labor of love, and we cannot be happy until we achieve that.